dsimard/grunt-angular-phonegap/README.md

 Add this project to your `package.json` :

     npm install grunt-angular-phonegap --save-dev

-Add the tasks for phonegap by adding this line before the last closing brace in `Gruntfile.js` :

-    grunt.loadNpmTasks("grunt-angular-phonegap");

 Add a platform (`android`, `ios`, `wp7` or `wp8`) :